What do you want to accomplish before you die?

 Batching is the ultimate time management technique that can save you hours of stress.
 It works, because you lump similar tasks together to get it all done at one time.
 Instead of writing emails throughout the day, you can batch work them in the morning and late afternoon.

-Take your side hustle to full-time
+Take my side hustle to full-time

 One of the biggest goals for millennials, right?
 Working for ourselves full-time is the dream.
 It’s a lot of hustle and intentional working, and it’s probably the most exciting one to check off the list – because it’s dependent on our dedication to ourselves.

+Do you have a career bucket list?
 What career goal are you working toward right now?